wenxueliu/code_clips/README.md

-python tips which are common
+python cpp shell lua tips which can be re-use